Prioritizing service order

 Prerequisites

-- QEMU is installed.
+- Podman is installed.

 Procedure